Art and Art History Courses

 A continuation of AAH 239.
 Students are expected to expand their ideas into more fully resolved and conceptually challenging works.
 Collaboration, fabrication/building techniques using wood and metal, investigation of tactical media approaches and other materials as determined by the student’s interest and conceptual direction.
 Prerequisites: AAH 131 and 239.
 Registration limited

-An introduction to relief and intaglio processes, this course involves drawing, processing, proofing, and editioning prints.
-Students are also exposed to historical and contemporary ideas and images related to making prints.
+An introduction to relief processes, this course involves drawing, processing, proofing, and editioning prints.
+Media covered include woodcut, linoleum cut, monotype, and collograph printing in the Western or European tradition of printmaking.
+Students are exposed to historical and contemporary ideas and images related to making prints.
 Prerequisite: AAH 131.
 Registration limited.

 269. Digital Media and Culture I.